 The University of Maine at Farmington teacher education programs are accredited by the Council for the Accreditation of Education Programs (CAEP), effective Spring 2018 to Spring 2025.
 UMF was the first program in Maine to receive this higher and more rigorous standard of national accreditation.

-CAEP is a professional accreditor that reviews departments, schools, and colleges which prepare teachers and other educators.
+CAEP (formerly known as NCATE) is a professional accreditor that reviews departments, schools, and colleges which prepare teachers and other educators.
 After completing a program, teachers seek licensure or certification from the state in which they wish to teach.
 The scope of CAEP’s work is the accreditation of educator preparation providers having programs leading to certification/licensure, bachelor’s, master’s, post-baccalaureate, and doctoral degrees in the United States and internationally.

 The CAEP Standards and their components flow from two principles:

 - Solid evidence that the provider’s graduates are competent and caring educators, and

 - There must be solid evidence that the provider’s educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.